calcinai/xero-php/README.md

 PDF - Models that support PDF export will inherit a ```->getPDF()``` method, which returns the raw content of the PDF.
 Currently this is limited to Invoices and CreditNotes.

 Refer to the [examples](examples) for more complex usage and nested/related objects.
+There's also [a sample PHP app](https://github.com/XeroAPI/xero-php-sample-app>) using this library.